5PM – Educator Meetup and Happy Hour for Parents, Educators, Entrepreneurs

 During the mixer, join in on creating Collaborative Virtual Reality Art.
 Participants will have the chance to enter the canvas and create art like they never have before.
 Local artist Jeff “Doc Jim” Dobrow will be facilitating a collaborative, live painting event in virtual reality, a hands-on educator session, and a Q&Play.
 This art will be viewable to all in real time as people add and create art in the virtual space.

 Bring your child to a free night at the Virginia Discovery Museum (5PM -8PM); Information provided on the child registration form.

 6PM – Program

-Many indicators of an individual’s future success has been determined by exposure to quality education before the age of 8 — mentally, emotionally and socially.
+Many indicators of an individual’s future success has been determined by exposure to quality education before the age of 8 — mentally, emotionally, and socially.
 During that time, the human brain undergoes rapid development; it’s a period when a child builds cognitive skills, as well as character skills, social-emotional growth, gross-motor skills and executive functioning, which includes everything from impulse control to problem solving.

 Charlottesville is a hub for renowned research and practice in early childhood education.
 Learn the latest with a panel of experts, including, Bob Pianta, Dean of UVA’s Curry School of Education; Lisa Howard, Founding Director and CEO of E3: Elevated Early Education; Sarad Davenport, Executive Director of the City of Promise; and, Kristen Jamison, Assistant Professor of Teaching at UVA and Director of The Loop Center for Social and Emotional Development.
 Mike Chinn, President of S&P Global Market and Commodities Intelligence will moderate.

 Following the panel discussion, the panelists will stay onstage to interact with “big ideas” in the space.
 These include intergenerational learning, public private partnerships, and alternative models for education.